Tortola Yacht Charter

 Panoramic Views of Tortola

-You are going to need a car or taxi for this one.
-Located up Sage Mountain, views abound where you can see both the Caribbean and Atlantic Oceans.
+You will need a car or taxi for this one.
+Located up Sage Mountain, views abound of the Caribbean and Atlantic Oceans.
 Unless you have someone experienced driving on Tortola, take a local guide or a jitney operator.

 Let’s face it, the roads on the main island of Tortola since the hurricanes of 2017 are not the best.

-Tortola is going to be one of your GO TO’S for the necessities of yacht chartering with some excellent beaches for snorkeling, swimming, surfing, and SCUBA diving.
+Tortola is going to be one of your go-to’s for yacht chartering.
+It has some excellent beaches for snorkeling, swimming, surfing, and SCUBA diving.

-You will end up circling it in one direction or the other, depending on the weather!
+You will circle it in one direction or the other, depending on the weather!

 Where can I take ferries from Tortola?